tevador/randomx-service/README.md

 ### Notes
 * using the `/batch` API, web-miners are able to reach similar performance as native miners
-* HTTP requests to localhost from HTTP websites are currently blocked by [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1488740) and [Safari](https://bugs.webkit.org/show_bug.cgi?id=171934), but this behavior may change in the future (refer to the linked bugtrackers).
+* HTTP requests to localhost from HTTPS websites are currently blocked by [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1488740) and [Safari](https://bugs.webkit.org/show_bug.cgi?id=171934), but this behavior may change in the future (refer to the linked bugtrackers).

 ## Donations